Plain English Breakdown

 - Establishes the California Trails Conservancy Program within the Natural Resources Agency.

-- Sets goals for the program including promoting enhanced and expanded environmentally sound greenways and trail networks.
+- Sets goals for the program such as promoting enhanced and expanded environmentally sound greenways and trail networks.

-- Authorizes the agency to form an ad hoc working group with specified members, including a representative from the Department of Parks and Recreation.
+- Allows the agency to form an ad hoc working group with specified members, including a representative from the Department of Parks and Recreation.

 - Delegates administration of the program to the Deputy Secretary for Access in the Natural Resources Agency.

-- Requires at least 35% of funding to go towards projects that benefit disadvantaged communities.
+- Requires at least 35% of funding allocated by the agency to go towards projects benefiting disadvantaged communities.

 Who It Names or Affects